ITR.temperature_score

 The S1S2 score.

-_aggregate_s3_score(self, data: pandas.DataFrame) pandas.DataFrame
+_aggregate_s3_score(data: pandas.DataFrame) pandas.DataFrame

 Aggregate Scope 3 category scores into a single score per company and time frame.